 Faith Chimerem Titus

-Faith Is the Founder and CEO of eWealthAtlantic, blockchain technology and digital academy based in Nigeria.
+Faith Is the Founder and CEO of eWealthAtlantic, a blockchain technology and digital academy based in Nigeria.
 She’s also the Co-founder and Regional Director of Blockchain Nigeria User Group and Chapter Lead for the Government Blockchain Association of Port Harcourt.
 Faith is a practicing, chartered Surveyor and Business Entrepreneur with a ten-year demonstrated career history in the public and private sectors.
 She holds a Master’s degree in International Oil and Gas Management from the University of Dundee, UK.
 After her studies, Faith returned home to Nigeria to put her wide set of skills to use for her country.

 One of her projects, Blockchain Nigeria User Group, holds local blockchain conferences and seminars.
 Moreover, they curate learning resources to help local people learn about cryptocurrencies, trading, and wealth creation and management.
 Faith told us that educating people in practice is essential.
-Because people want to know about blockchain, and it’s important, she said, that people learn how to implement blockchain technology in their primary business operations.
+Because they want to know about blockchain and it’s important, she said, that people learn how to implement blockchain technology in their primary business operations.
 By learning how to use it, they may better achieve financial enhancements and experience the impact first hand.